Why do we need carbon removal?

 Carbon capture and storage (CCS) is one of the most important methods to reduce CO2 emissions.
 CCS is the process of capturing CO2 and then storing it so that the carbon doesn't end up in the atmosphere.

 Fortum is at the forefront of the utilisation of carbon capture technology.
 We are working hard to implement carbon capture at Fortum Oslo Varme's waste-to-energy plant in Oslo.
-Our joint venture Stockholm Exergi is testing CCS at its biofuelled combined heat and power plant (CHP) in Stockholm.
-Through the Northern Lights partnership with Shell, Total and Equinor, we aim to safely store the CO2 under the seabed in the North Sea.
+Furthermore, through the Northern Lights partnership with Shell, Total and Equinor, we aim to safely store the CO2 under the seabed in the North Sea.

 Bio-CCS creates negative emissions

 One of the unique qualities of the project in Oslo is the ability to capture and store carbon from biological sources, like biomass or waste sludge.
 This provides a double climate benefit: Emissions from the combustion of fossil fuels are prevented and the CO2 contained in the biological material is captured, thereby removing CO2 from the atmosphere.
 We call this Bio-CCS.
 It is the most cost-efficient way of removing CO2 from the atmosphere.

 The Intergovernmental Panel on Climate Change confirms that CCS in general and the "CO2 negative emissions" enabled by Bio-CCS in particular are crucial for reaching the 1.5-degree target set out in the Paris Agreement.
 In fact, most climate scenarios show that we’ll need to remove billions of metric tonnes of carbon dioxide annually, while also ramping up emissions reductions.